doncandela/mgah/mgah.md

   - Allowing the 128-core sims to run on 2 64-code nodes was only about 15% slower than running on 1 128-core node, and again the queue time was shorter for 64-code nodes.

-  - In summary the best way to run here was to used `--exclusive` and `--mem=0` to get full use of nodes with all of their memory, but to not specify `-N`  (which typically resulting in 64-core nodes) or to explicitly specify `-N` that gives 64-core nodes.
+  - In summary the best way to run here was to used `--exclusive` and `--mem=0` to get full use of nodes with all of their memory, but to not specify `-N`  (which typically resulting in 64-core nodes) or to explicitly specify `-N` that gives 64-core nodes as Unity currently (4/25) has a lot of 64-core nodes.

   - Here are some typical `#SBATCH` settings that Eamon Dwight used for a script that submitted many jobs similar to the job described above: